 IMUNON Announces Abstract Accepted for Presentation at the American Association for Cancer Research Annual Meeting

-/EIN News/ -- LAWRENCEVILLE, N.J., March 15, 2023 (GLOBE NEWSWIRE) -- IMUNON, Inc. (NASDAQ: IMNN), a clinical-stage drug development company, today announced that an abstract related to the Company’s DNA-based immunotherapy has been accepted for presentation at the American Association for Cancer Research (AACR) Annual Meeting, being held April 14-19 at the Orange County Convention Center in Orlando, FL and virtually.
+LAWRENCEVILLE, N.J., March 15, 2023 (GLOBE NEWSWIRE) -- IMUNON, Inc. IMNN, a clinical-stage drug development company, today announced that an abstract related to the Company's DNA-based immunotherapy has been accepted for presentation at the American Association for Cancer Research (AACR) Annual Meeting, being held April 14-19 at the Orange County Convention Center in Orlando, FL and virtually.
 The immunotherapy, IMNN-001 (formerly GEN-1), is currently in Phase 2 development for the localized treatment of advanced ovarian cancer.

 The abstract is titled "Efficacy of GEN-1, an interleukin-12 immune gene therapy, at different dose frequencies."
 Details of the presentation are as follows: